It's an appealing income play to consider WeWork Inc. (WE) - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 3 different market analysts.
-The consensus estimate for the next quarter is $-0.36, with high estimates of $-0.29 and low estimates of $-0.4.
+The company has 4 analysts who recommend its stock at the moment.
+The consensus estimate for the next quarter is $-0.47, with high estimates of $-0.38 and low estimates of $-0.5.

 Revenue Estimates